SpectralCascade/Ossium/README.md

 Before building, please make sure you are compiling with C++17 enabled (use compile option `-std=c++1z` or `-std=c++17` and make sure you're using GCC 8 or later) as the project makes use of some of those features.

 Check out Lazy Foo's SDL 2 tutorials at www.lazyfoo.net if you're unfamiliar with SDL; if you don't know how to setup SDL 2 to build Ossium, check out the first tutorial.

+P.S. if you make anything cool with Ossium, I'd love to hear about it!